We have information you must know before you buy the Prowler.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

+The Prowler sounds great and is no wimp when it comes to acceleration performance.
 The first-year Prowler drew some carping for being a mere V6.
-(Many of the Prowler's components are modified LH bits, including the transaxle transplanted to the rear - nice for balance.)
+(Many of the Prowler's components are modified LH bits, including the transaxle transplanted to the rear, nice for balance.)
 Real rods have V8s, detractors said, but the Prowler power was soon improved.

 Sound, which is what noise is called when it's agreeable, is important in the Prowler: the big rear tires on the road surface, the top-down wind whipping by, the rise and fall of the engine's contralto drone sounding like mammoth bees approaching in intimidating numbers.
 Don't expect the shriek or fabric rip of a V12 or even the rumble of a V8, but the sound this V6 makes is music.
 You could dance to it.

 Other things to dance to aren't the stuff of traditional hot rods: independent suspension fore and aft and four-wheel disc brakes.
 With no room for spares, the Prowler is shod with run-flat tires; a cluster light warns when tire pressures are low.